Bryce Hall: Boxing career

 On June 12, 2021, Hall made his boxing debut against American YouTuber Austin McBroom in an exhibition match at the Hard Rock Stadium in Miami Gardens, Florida.
 The billing of the bout was YouTubers vs. TikTokers as the undercard features a mixture of different YouTubers vs different TikTokers.
 McBroom defeated Hall via technical knockout in the third round.

 Bare-knuckle boxing

 Hall made his bare-knuckle boxing debut on August 11, 2023, under the Bare Knuckle Fighting Championship on BKFC 48 against professional fighter Gee Perez in at the Tingley Coliseum in Albuquerque, New Mexico.
 Hall defeated Perez via technical knockout (due to a doctor's stoppage) at the end of the second round.

 Hall was scheduled to face Kimbo Slice Jr. on January 25, 2025, at BKFC Knucklemania V. However, Ferguson Jr. pulled out for unknown reasons and the bout was scrapped.

 Personal life

 Hall moved to Los Angeles, California, in 2018, later becoming the creator of the Sway House.
 In 2020, Hall dated TikToker Addison Rae.
 They broke up the following year.
+As of 2024, he was dating Argentinian influencer Mikaela Lafuente.

-Bryce has stated that he is not religious.
+Hall has stated that he is not religious.